-The recent change to the energy laws to explicitly include an emissions reduction component in the national energy objectives will shape the way we make our decisions going forward.
+The recent change to the energy laws to explicitly include an emissions reduction component in the national energy objectives is shaping the way we make our decisions.
 This is a significant change for the sector.
+We have made initial amendments to the energy rules to harmonise with this change to the national energy objectives.

-Please see the attached guide on how we will apply the emissions component of the energy objectives in our decision-making.
+Appendix A contains guidance on how we apply the emissions component of the energy objectives in our decision-making.